 A less obvious cost of a technologically advanced military force is the large number of scientists and engineers who are engaged in defense R&D. In a world in which scientific discoveries and technological innovations are crucial for economic advance, a lot of talent is expended on projects and activities with little or no relevance to the civilian economy.
-There have always been spinoffs from the defense to the civilian sector-DARPA's early sponsorship of what became the Internet is a recent example-but most defense R&D remains confined to that sector.
+There have always been spin offs from the defense to the civilian sector-DARPA's (Department of Defense's Advanced Research Projects Agency) early sponsorship of what became the internet is a recent example-but most defense R&D remains confined to that sector.

 It is an irony of modern technology that the military sector, which is tasked with death and destruction, bears a number of similarities with medical care, which is supposed to be about health and healing.
-In both cases there is a strong tendency to be satisfied with only the most sophisticated technologies, which usually means the most expensive technologies.
-A fighter pilot doesn't want to engage an enemy who is flying the world's best combat aircraft when he is in the seat of the world's second-best airplane, just as a patient suffering from a life-threatening disease won't be happy with the second-best medical treatment.
+In both cases, there is a strong tendency to be satisfied with only the most sophisticated technologies, which usually means the most expensive technologies.
+A fighter pilot does not want to engage an enemy who is flying the world's best combat aircraft when he is in the seat of the world's second-best airplane, just as a patient suffering from a life-threatening disease would not be happy with the second-best medical treatment.
 The two sectors also receive much of their funding from third parties-insurance companies and local, state, and federal governments in the case of medical care, and the federal government for military expenditures.
 It also has to be noted that both the medical and the defense sectors are prolific spenders on lobbying efforts when they interact with Congress and other agencies.
-Defense firms also have been able to gain favor with members of Congress by spreading their operations around the country so that the majority of Congressional districts have at least one defense contractor within their borders.
+More politics is involved when some projects owe their existence to their location in states and districts represented by influential members of Congress.